kielni/turf-tracker-map/README.md

 <img src="map.png" width="800">

-Make your own: you'll need geo data and a Google Sheet with values for the geo data features.
+To make your own, you'll need geo data and a Google Sheet with values for the geo data features.

 ## prep geo data